YiconRain/mirage/README.md

 > For the general Mirage project README, see the
 > [`mpk` branch](https://github.com/mirage-project/mirage/tree/mpk).

-This README documents (1) what's reproduced, (2) how to run on any GPU host, and (3) optional shortcuts for running on Modal cloud GPUs.
+This README documents (1) what's reproduced and (2) how to run on any GPU host.

 ---